 If you want to find the legitimate Facebook page of your favorite companies, start with their websites rather than a Facebook search.
 If you follow a link from the company's site, you can be confident that they endorse that page.

-- Be Wary of Friend Requests from Celebrities
+Be Wary of Friend Requests from Celebrities

 PCH repeatedly reminds the public that they do not send friend requests: "Fact: No member of the Prize Patrol will send you a friend request on Facebook".
-And they only have one official page, their Prize Patrol members no longer have individual pages, to make imitating them harder for scammers.
+And they only have one official page.
+Their Prize Patrol members no longer have individual pages, to make imitating them harder for scammers.

-- Look for Signs Something Is Off
+Other Signs That Something Is Off

 Celebrities and big companies usually have tons of followers and a page full of interesting posts about topics that are important to them.
 So if the page was founded recently, has few if any recent posts, has bad spelling or grammar, has a low number of followers who don't interact much with the page, or makes posts that don't seem to fit the goals and the reputation of the company posting them, proceed with caution.